i3uex/RadioRecsWeb/README.md

 # README

 Web used by our Radio Recommendation system.
+It requires our [Radio Recommendation services][services] to be deployed.

 ## How to start the web